IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 Fourthly, rapists are stigmatised for their crimes.
 The stigma is not so great for sexual assault, which means male and female perpetrators do not experience the same stigma.

+### History of rape law
+The _Criminal Code Bill 1886_ defines "Rape is the act of a male person, not under the age of fourteen years, having carnal knowledge of a woman who is not his wife" without her consent.

 ## Other discrimination in law.
 Some other laws treat men less favoutbaly than women.
 ### Equal pay